neon-jungle/wagtail-birdsong/README.md

 # Custom backend

-Do mostly as you would in the above example, but override the `get_backend` method of the `BaseEmail` class.
+Do mostly as you would in the above example, but override the `get_backend` method of the `Campaign` class.
 Your custom backend should follow what you see in `wagtailbirdsong.backends.BaseEmailBackend`.

 For example: